Mining & Smelting Waste Guidance Documents

 - Technical Guidance 10: Bioremediation and Discharge of Hydrocarbon Impacted Soils at Producing Mine Sites (PDF)

 - This document has been prepared to assist proponents in determining appropriate handling of soils impacted with hydrocarbons at producing mine sites.
-The document details under what circumstances these soils may be treated on the site on which they were generated, and when other treatment and handling options must be used.
+The document details under what circumstances these soils may be treated on the site at which they were generated, and when other treatment and handling options must be used.

 - Mining Operations Fact Sheet (PDF)